<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 A quality accountant knows that if you reach out with questions about decisions, their job is actually easier.
 Guiding you in the right direction year-round makes for a much easier tax season and a much better potential for growth.
 The best accounting services will get back to you quickly and at no extra fee when you reach out via email, phone, or even text.

-3. They don't listen to me or understand my business.
+3. They don't listen or understand my business.

-Accounting is more than an expense for number crunching; it's an investment in guidance.
-If your accountant isn't willing to listen or steer the conversation toward understanding your current situation, then they're not bought into a major aspect of the value of accounting.
+Accounting is more than number crunching; it's guidance.
+If your accountant isn't willing to listen or steer the conversation toward understanding your current situation, then they're not right for you.

 4. They charge too much for what they provide.

-When it comes to accounting, the question isn't the price - it's whether or not you're ready for a higher level of accounting, plus whether or not your accounting solution is providing enough value at its price point.
+When it comes to accounting, the question isn't the price – it's whether you're ready for a higher level of accounting, plus whether your accounting solution is providing enough value at its cost.

 If you can't afford an in-house accountant, you may want to consider an outsourced monthly accounting service.
 If you can't afford an outsourced monthly accounting service, you may want to handle your own bookkeeping and just work with an annual tax accountant.
 However, each of these solutions offers a different level of value as well, so make sure the price and value are aligned.

-This is a point that is missed a lot.
-We've all met someone who uses larger words than they need to in an effort to sound more intelligent, but true intelligence is being able to code switch and speak to your audience.
+This point is missed a lot.
+We've all met someone who uses larger words than necessary to sound more intelligent, but true intelligence is being able to code switch and speak to your audience.

-With the stakes being so high, don't glaze over terms that you don't understand; ask for clarification or move to an accountant who speaks your language.
-Arrogance is the last thing you want in a relationship with your accountant.
+The stakes are high.
+Don't glaze over terms that you don't understand; ask for clarification or find an accountant who speaks your language.
+Arrogance is the last thing you want from a professional.

 6. They are too busy and inaccessible.

-Your accountant is great!
-They say that you can reach out as much as you want!
-However, when you do that, you reach an inbox every time.
-If you're lucky enough to hear back at all, it's rarely within a couple of days.
+Your accountant says you can reach out as much as you want!
+However, you reach an inbox or voicemail every time.
+If you hear back at all, it's rarely within a couple of days.
 Sometimes you don't even get confirmation that they received your message.

-The fact of the matter is some things are time-sensitive and can't wait for guidance.
-Partner with an accountant who either answers immediately or reaches out within a day to let you know they're working on a solution that may take some time.
+Some things are time-sensitive and can't wait for guidance.
+Partner with an accountant who either answers immediately or reaches out within a day to say they're working on a solution.

 7. I am too small for their accounting firm.

 Finding the right accountant can be tricky.
-Many accountants open their doors to anybody - even individuals who just want personal tax work done - and their lack of client specialty bogs them down.
-If you're lucky enough to find an accountant who specializes in businesses, they're often incentivized to prioritize the big guys (with the bigger fees) over your business.
+Many accountants open their doors to anybody – even individuals who just want personal tax work done – and their lack of client specialty bogs them down.
+Then, if you're lucky enough to find an accountant who specializes in businesses, they're often incentivized to prioritize the big guys (who pay them more) over your business.

 It's rare to find an accounting service that only works with small businesses, but it's worth it.